emiraykin/rtabmap_ros_LSM/README.md

 ![diagram](images/diagram.jpeg)

-## Importent Changes With The Dependencies' Parameters
+## Important Changes With The Dependencies' Parameters

 There are some parameters you need to change in order to work this package properly.